acrolinx/acrolinx-sidebar-demo-java/README.md

 This repository contains a Java API and samples for JFX, Swing and SWT Applications.

-This project is implemented with Java 8 and build with Gradle.
+This project is implemented with Java 8 and build with [Gradle](https://gradle.org/).

-By default the project is set up to be used with IntelliJ.

-In the `build.gradle` file comment out the lines containing `apply plugin: 'idea'` and comment in `apply plugin: 'eclipse'` to build the project with Eclipse.

-For gradle support with other IDEs ask Google.

 The project comes with Gradle Wrapper.
 So if you don't have Gradle installed, go into the projects root folder and run:

-`./ gradlew build`
+`./gradlew build`

 on an UNIX system or